What is masklab™?

 masklab™ products have been tested by two labs to two different standards: Eurofins for EU's EN 14683 and Nelson Labs for US's ASTM F2100.

-Our products have achieved EN 14683's highest level of Type II R. We have received 99% on Nelson Labs' PFE Test, but our ASTM F2100 is pending Nelson Lab's full report and conclusion for Level 2/3.
+Our products have achieved both EN 14683's highest level of Type II R and ASTM F2100's highest level, Level 3.
 You may view the full test reports below by clicking on them:

 Who tests masklab™ 3-ply surgical face masks and how can I trust them?